FREE Ground Shipping and USPS Priority Shipping on U.S. orders over $50.

 Vitamin C also acts as crucial support for other nutrients.
 For example, it creates a protein, collagen, that works to make blood vessels, ligaments, tendons, and skin cells.
 It also aids in the production of collagen, another protein that promotes elastic skin and proper eye and bone structure.
 Additionally, vitamin C helps your body absorb iron from plant-based foods so that your body generates healthy blood cells.

 Additionally, vitamin C is counted among antioxidants.
-These are essential for neutralizing free radical cells, which your body gets from certain foods, tobacco smoke, UV rays from the sun, and even from everyday normal metabolic processes such as when your body breaks down nutrients to create the energy.
+These are essential for neutralizing free radical cells, which your body gets from certain foods, tobacco smoke, UV rays from the sun, and even from everyday normal metabolic processes such as when your body breaks down nutrients to create energy.
 An excess of free radicals are believed to be linked to cancer, heart disease, and other serious conditions.

 Without vitamin C, your body would be more susceptible to many illnesses, infections, and chronic diseases.
 In extreme cases, you could even develop scurvy, though it’s rare in the United States.